3 new supermarkets coming to Charleston area in new year; new downtown restaurant to open

 Relocating

-The Moncks Corner-based business, with seven locations across the Lowcountry, plans to move from 162 Seven Farms Drive in the Publix-anchored shopping center to a new building next to Italian food venue Ristorante LIDI on Island Park Drive.
+The Moncks Corner-based business, with seven locations across the Lowcountry, plans to move from 162 Seven Farms Drive in the Publix-anchored shopping center to a new building next to Ristorante LIDI on Island Park Drive.

 The pharmacy also is relocating in downtown Charleston.
-Construction should begin next week on a three-story structure on a vacant lot at Calhoun and East Bay streets, where the drug store will occupy 4,000 square feet, High said.
+Construction is expected to begin next week on a three-story structure on a vacant lot at the southeast corner of Calhoun and East Bay streets, where the drugstore will occupy 4,000 square feet, High said.